compas-dev/compas/docs/gettingstarted.rst

 Virtual environments
 ====================

-One of the reasons to use virtual environments is be able to work with different versions of Python and/or different versions and combinations of packages.
+One of the reasons to use virtual environments is to isolate dependencies, to be able to create a fully reproducible setup, and to be able to work with different versions of Python and/or different versions and combinations of packages.

-For example, if you have old code that was written for a version of Python or for a version of a package that is incompatible with the current or latest version, you can use a virtual environment to make sure you can keep running that code without constantly having to update your entire development setup.
+For example, if you work on a project that requires a specific version of Python or a specific version of a package that is incompatible with the ones required by another project, you can use environments to make sure both projects can run side-by-side without constantly having to update your entire development setup.

 Create an environment using conda

 ::

-    $ conda create -n OldCode
+    $ conda create -n my-project

 Create an environment with a specific version of Python

 ::

-    $ conda create -n OldCode python=2.7
+    $ conda create -n my-project python=2.7

 Install **COMPAS** (or other packages) for this environment

 ::

-    $ conda install -n OldCode COMPAS=0.3.0
+    $ conda install -n my-project COMPAS=0.3.0

 For further instructions about managing virtual environments with conda